LSFLK/superapp-mobile/frontend/docs/MICROAPP_TOKEN_GUIDE.md

 ## Service Function

-The `fetchMicroAppToken` function is available in `/services/microAppTokenService.ts` and allows fetching microapp tokens from the backend using:
+The `fetchMicroAppToken` function is available in `/services/microAppTokenService.ts` and allows fetching microapp tokens from the backend with intelligent caching:

 - **URL**: `${BASE_URL}/micro-app-token?emp_id=${emp_id}&micro_app_id=${app_id}`
 - **Parameters**:
   - `emp_id`: Employee ID of the current user
   - `app_id`: ID of the microapp requesting the token

+### Caching Behavior

+The service implements smart caching to avoid unnecessary API calls:

+1. **First Request**: Fetches token from backend and caches it locally
+2. **Subsequent Requests**: Returns cached token if still valid
+3. **Expired Token**: Automatically fetches new token when cached token expires
+4. **Invalid Token**: Removes invalid tokens from cache

+### Cache Storage

+- Tokens are stored in AsyncStorage with keys like: `microapp-tokens-${emp_id}-${app_id}`
+- Each cached token includes: token, expiration time, employee ID, app ID, and cache timestamp
+- JWT tokens are automatically validated for expiration using the `exp` claim

 ## Bridge Integration